2021 Cumbre Vieja volcanic eruption: November

 On 25 November, a new fissure opened to the south of the original cone, spewing lava which was less viscous and flowed faster.

 On 28 November, at 03:00 local time (02:00 UTC), a new fissure opened at the foot of the northeastern flank of the main cone, spewing lava and pyroclastic ash.

 December

 On 12 December, the volcanic eruption broke the local record, when it reached 85 days of continuous activity.
 The eruption is considered to be the longest known eruption of a volcano on La Palma.
 Previously, the eruption of the Tajuya Volcano in 1585 was the longest at 84 days.
 No reliable data is available about previous volcanic eruptions.

 On 13 December, the volcano released large amounts of toxic sulphur dioxide gas.
 As a result, the authorities ordered 30,000 residents of three municipalities to remain indoors.
 On the same day, the volcanic eruption ceased.

 On 25 December, the eruption was declared to have ended after three months.

+The office of Special Commissioner for the Reconstruction of the island of La Palma was created in 2022 to coordinate and promote the actions adopted by the General State Administration to repair the damage caused by volcanic eruptions and for the reconstruction of the island of La Palma.
+Hector Izquierdo Triana, born in La Palma and secretary of state for finance at that time, was appointed to the office.
+On July 31, 2024 he was awarded the Grand Cross of the Royal Order of Civil Merit.